An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Experiments

 \subsection{Default Implementation Details}

 Our principle is to ensure that MMSR is always thoroughly tuned, including the learning rate $\in$ \{1e-4, 8e-5, 5e-5, 3e-5\}, dropout rate $\in$ \{0.1, 0.3, 0.5\}, and batch size $\in$ \{64, 128, 256\} and fixed embedding dimension of 768.
+All transformer-based text and vision encoders are fine-tuned with only the top two transformer blocks (three CNN blocks for ResNet50~\cite{he2016deep}) to ensure the trainable parameters of similar magnitude.
+Note that full fine-tuning does not guarantee better results and is even worse (see Section \ref{bag_of_tricks}).

 We train MMSR with AdamW optimizer for 150 epochs.
 The learning rate decays linearly to 10$\%$ of the original learning rate after 120 epochs.
 The weight decay is searched in \{0, 0.001, 0.01, 0.1\} and finally set to 0 for item encoders and 0.1 for the rest of MMSR.
-All experiments are carried out on a single server with 8 NVIDIA A100 GPUs.
+All experiments are carried out on a single server with NVIDIA A100 GPUs.
+Without specifying, the reported MMSR may not achieve its best possible performance because it is very expensive and time-consuming to search for all possible hyperparameters.

+Following \cite{krichene2022sampled}, we rank the ground-truth target item by comparing it with all the other items in the item pool.
+Finally, we report the results of the testing set by choosing checkpoints with the best validation performance.